Larki Punjaban: Plot

 family to come to Lahore for a religious pilgrimage to 'Nankana Sahib' a highly revered Sikh Temple, where thousands of Sikhs travel to visit it every year.

 The Sikh family comes to Lahore where the two sisters live together as friends, not knowing about their real relationship as sisters.
 During their stay with the Muslim family, history began to repeat itself.
-Preetam, daughter of the Sikh family started to get friendly with Shamil Khan, the son of the Muslim family.
-When the Sikh family discovers that a relationship was blossoming, they quickly return to Chandigarh, however, the young couple keep in touch on the telephone and the Internet and their love grows stronger.
+Preetam, the daughter of the Sikh family, started to get friendly with Shamil Khan, the son of a Muslim family.
+When the Sikh family discovers that a relationship is blossoming, they quickly return to Chandigarh.
+However, the young couple keeps in touch on the telephone and the Internet, and their love grows stronger.

-Preetam's family, realizing the potential problems, send her off to Malaysia to marry her fiancé.
+Preetam's family, realizing the potential problems, sends her off to Malaysia to marry her fiancé.
 Shamil is heart broken at suddenly losing contact with Preetam.
-Shamil's family, watching his despair, persuade him to travel to Malaysia to complete his education.
+Shamil's family, watching his despair, persuaded him to travel to Malaysia to complete his education.

 As fate would have it, Shamil sees Preetam in Kuala Lumpur, only a few days before she is due to marry.
 What can they do?
-Run away together and face the wrath of their families ?
+Run away together and face the wrath of their families?
 Or accept the decision of their elders and sacrifice their love for each other?
-Can their love, cultural barriers survive the pressures of culture, tradition, inbred hatred and religion of their elders?
-As in fables, will love conquer all or will the harsh realities of life suffocate the young lovers into submission?
+Can their love and cultural barriers survive the pressures of culture, tradition, inbred hatred and religion of their elders?
+As in fables, will love to conquer all, or will the harsh realities of life suffocate the young lovers into submission?